 Physics, from the earliest days, has missed the existence of space as a dynamical and structured process, and instead took the path of assuming space to be a geometrical entity.
-This failure was reinforced by the supposed failure of the earliest experiment designed to detect such structure by means of light speed anisotropy: the 1887 Michelson-Morley experiment [1].
+This failure was reinforced by the supposed failure of the earliest experiment designed to detect such structure by means of light speed anisotropy: the 1887 Michelson-Morley experiment.
 Based upon this so-called "null" experiment the geometrical modelling of space was extended to the spacetime geometrical model.
-However in 2002 [2, 3] it was discovered that this experiment was never "null": Michelson had assumed Newtonian physics in calibrating the interferometer, and a re-analysis of that calibration using neo-Lorentz relativity [4] revealed that the Newtonian calibration overestimated the sensitivity of the detector by nearly a factor of 2000, and the observational data actually indicated an anisotropy speed up to ± 550 km/s, depending of direction.
-The spacetime model of course required that there be no anisotropy [4].
-The key result of the neo-Lorentz relativity analysis was the discovery that the Michelson interferometer had a design flaw that had gone unrecognised until 2002, namely that the detector had zero sensitivity to light speed anisotropy, unless operated with a dielectric present in the light paths.
-Most of the more recent "confirmations" of the putative null effect employed versions of the Michelson interferometer in vacuum mode: vacuum resonant cavities, such as [5].
+However in 2002 [1, 2] it was discovered that this experiment was never "null": Michelson had assumed Newtonian physics in calibrating the interferometer, and a re-analysis of that calibration using neo-Lorentz relativity [3] revealed that the Newtonian calibration overestimated the sensitivity of the detector by nearly a factor of 2000, and the observational data actually indicated an anisotropy speed up to ± 550 km/s, depending of direction.
+The spacetime model of course required that there be no anisotropy [3].
+The key result of the neo-Lorentz relativity analysis was the discovery that the Michelson interferometer had a design flaw that had gone unrecognised until 2002, namely that the detector had zero sensitivity to light speed anisotropy unless operated with a dielectric present in the light paths.
+Most of the more recent "confirmations" of the putative null effect employed versions of the Michelson interferometer in vacuum mode: vacuum resonant cavities, such as [4].

-The experimental detections of light speed anisotropy, via a variety of experimental techniques over 125 years, shows that light speed anisotropy detections were always associated with significant turbulence/fluctuation wave effects [6, 7].
+The experimental detections of light speed anisotropy, via a variety of experimental techniques over 125 years, shows that light speed anisotropy detections were always associated with significant turbulence/fluctuation wave effects [5,6].
 Repeated experiments and observations are the hallmark of science.
 These techniques included: gas-mode Michelson interferometers, RF EM Speeds in Coaxial Cable, Optical Fiber Michelson Interferometer, Optical Fiber / RF Coaxial Cables, Earth Spacecraft Flyby RF Doppler Shifts and 1st Order Dual RF Coaxial Cables.
 These all use classical phenomena.

-However in 2013 the first direct detection of flowing space was made possible by the discovery of the Nanotechnology Zener Diode Quantum Detector effect [8].
-This uses waveform correlations between electron barrier quantum tunnelling current fluctuations in spatially separated reverse-biased Zener diodes: gravitational waves.
-The 1st experiments discovered this effect in correlations between detectors in Australia and the UK, which revealed the average anisotropy vector to be 512km/s, RA=5.3hrs, Dec=81°S (direction of Earth through space) on January 1, 2013, in excellent agreement with earlier experiments, particularly the Spacecraft Earth-Flyby RF Doppler Shifts, [9].
+However in 2013 the first direct detection of space was made possible by the discovery of the Nanotechnology Zener Diode Quantum Detector effect [7].
+This uses wave-form correlations between electron barrier quantum tunnelling current fluctuations in spatially separated reverse-biased Zener diodes: gravitational waves.
+The 1st experiments discovered this effect in correlations between detectors in Australia and the UK, which revealed the average anisotropy vector to be 512km/s, RA=5.3hrs, Dec=81° (direction of Earth through space) on January 1, 2013, in excellent agreement with earlier experiments, particularly the Spacecraft Earth-Flyby RF Doppler Shifts, [8].

 Here we elaborate the very simple and cheap table-top gravitational wave experiments using Zener diode detectors, and reveal the implications for the nature of space and time, and for the quantum theory of "matter", and the emergence of the "classical world" as space-induced wave function localisation.
-As well we note the intrinsic inflation epoch of the dynamical 3-space theory, which arises from the same dynamical term responsible for bore hole g anomalies, flat spiral galaxy rotation plots, black holes and cosmic filaments.
-This reveals the emerging physics of a unified theory of space, gravity and the quantum, [10].
+This reveals the emerging physics of a unified theory of space, gravity and the quantum, [9].